WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 #### `blocks.switchToBlockType.transformedBlock`

 Used to filters an individual transform result from block transformation.
-All of the original blocks are passed, since transformations are many-to-many, not one-to-one.
+All of the original blocks are passed since transformations are many-to-many, not one-to-one.

 #### `blocks.getBlockAttributes`